rchodava/datamill/README.md

 ## Values

 Another set of utilities in datamill is a fluent API for dealing with values of various types.
-A primary feature offered by this API is the ability to easily cast between the types.
-Consider for example HTTP request parameters:
+A primary feature offered by this API is the ability to easily cast between different types.
+Consider for example HTTP request URI parameters:

 ```java
 public class Main {